gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    selection of "Error During Protection Handshake" or "Timeout During Protection Handshake or Validation".

 ### Handshake of further DTLS connections

-   When the SCTP Association has entered the ESTABLISHED state, each of the endpoint can initiate an handshake.
+   When the SCTP Association has entered the ESTABLISHED state, each of the endpoint can initiate an DTLS handshake.

-   The DTLS endpoint needs if necessary fragment the handshake into multiple records each meeting the known MTU limit of the path between SCTP endpoints.
-Each DTLS handshake message fragment is encapsulated in a DATA chunk with Protection Engine PPID.
-   The DTLS instance SHALL NOT use DTLS retransmission to repair any packet losses of handshake message fragment.
+   The DTLS endpoint will if necessary fragment the handshake into multiple records each meeting the known or set MTU limit of the path between SCTP endpoints.
+Each DTLS handshake message fragment is sent as a SCTP message on the same stream where each message is configured for reliable and in-order delivery with the Protection Engine PPID.
+The DTLS instance SHOULD NOT use DTLS retransmission to repair any packet losses of handshake message fragment.
+Note: If the DTLS implementation support configuring a MTU larger than the actual IP MTU it could be used as SCTP provides reliability and fragmentation.

-   Both SCTP endpoints SHALL perform authentication of the peer endpoint.
-This may require exchange or input from the ULP application for what peer identity that is accepted.

    If the DTLS handshake failed the SCTP association SHALL generate an ERROR chunk with the Error in Protection error cause, with